 Many preventive measures are sensible everywhere but some are more important in specific areas.
 Information about precautions needed in specific areas is available from the Centers for Disease Control and Prevention Travelers' Health page.

 People need to be particularly careful when they travel to areas where sanitation methods are questionable.
 In addition, people should think about what they are eating and drinking before they consume it and make sure food is adequately cooked and water is not contaminated.
 For example, people should avoid drinking from lakes and streams and should avoid swallowing water when using swimming pools or water parks.
+Even water that looks fresh and clean can contain parasites, so people should not use the appearance of water to judge its safety for drinking.

 In areas of the world where food, drink, and water may be contaminated with parasites, wise advice for travelers is to